NicholasMoser/GNTool/README.md

 Some things to be aware of while using the application:

 * Do not rename directories or files as you use this program.
 The program will look for specifically named directories and files within them, and therefore will not work correctly if these names have changed.
-* Do not modify the contents of any files in the folder titled root.
+* Do not modify the contents of any files in the folder titled compressed.
 This folder is needed to rebuild the game.
 * Compressing files can take a while depending on which .FPKs were modified.
 It can potentially take hours depending on how many files were modified.
 * The compression algorithm does not perfectly match Eighting's, therefore newly compressed files may be larger than they otherwise would be.